asahi417/asahi417.github.io/index.md

 # Asahi Ushio
-Tokyo-based AI Researcher at [Cogent Labs](https://www.cogent.co.jp/en/), focusing on machine learning and natural language processing.
+PhD student at Cardiff University in natural language processing (NLP), focusing on language understanding.
 See my [full CV](assets/cv/cv_asahi.pdf) for more information.

 ## Research
-I've been studying machine learning in general and currently be interested in natural language processing, specifically *natural language understanding*, *information retrieval*, *generative models*.
+I've been studying machine learning and especially be interested in natural language processing, specifically *natural language understanding*, *information retrieval*, *generative models*.

+Previously, I was a machine learning scientist at [Cogent Labs](https://www.cogent.co.jp/en/), leading NLP-based solutions for various domains such as financial, education, manufacturing, which leverages recent progress in natural language processing, deep learning, and other data science theories.

-Previously, I had been studying *stochastic optimization* and *sparsity-aware adaptive learning* for machine learning, supervised by
+As of my master degree, I studied *stochastic optimization* and *sparsity-aware adaptive learning* for machine learning, supervised by
 [Masahiro Yukawa](http://www.ykw.elec.keio.ac.jp/yukawa/) during my master degree at Keio University.
 We have proposed a new framework of stochastic optimizer and show its efficacy on classification/regression tasks (see my [journal paper](assets/papers/tsp_pda_with_bio.pdf) for more in detail).